michaeleisel/zld/README.md

 For large projects, the linking phase ([explanation](https://stackoverflow.com/questions/6264249/how-does-the-compilation-linking-process-work)) can significantly increase incremental build times.
 This project is a fork of the Apple linker, `ld`.
 It is a drop-in replacement that can substantially speed things up.

+Note: it is only intended for debug builds.

 ### Performance

-In general, `zld` is at least 50% faster for link times < 1 second, and twice as fast for link times > 1 second.
-Feel free to file an issue if you find otherwise (make sure to run it twice in a row to ensure that [caches](#caches) have been generated).
+Feel free to file an issue if you find it's not at least 40% faster for your case (make sure to run it twice in a row to ensure that [caches](#caching) have been generated).

 ### Stability

 `zld` is forked from the most recently open-sourced version of `ld`.
-Besides a few optimizations around hashing, it produces byte-for-byte the same executables as the open-source one (and you can see this by compiling the project with `-DREPRO`).
-It also passes `ld`'s own suite of unit tests.
-Although it's not ideal to mix compiler and linker versions, and the open-source one is from Xcode 10.2, this has been tested to work on Swift 5 projects, and there's no apparent reason why it shouldn't.
+Without a few optimizations around hashing, it would produce byte-for-byte the same executables as the open-source one.
+Although it's not ideal to mix compiler and linker toolchain versions, and the open-source one is a bit old (Xcode 10.2), this has been tested to work on Swift 5 projects, and there's no apparent reason why it shouldn't.
 The linker, after all, is fairly language-agnostic. `zld` will be updated with more recent versions of the linker as Apple open-sources them.

 ### Installation

-`zld` can be installed with Homebrew:
+`zld` can be installed with Cocoapods:

 ```
-brew install zld
+gem install zld
 ```

 ### Usage